PRG/420 Java Programming I |

 1. What are the results of the program as written?

-2. What results would the program produce if you changed the value of a from 0 to 3?
+2. What results would the program produce if you changed the value of

 Submit your completed Word document using the Assignment Files tab.